 It warned the general public of the dangers of not wearing a seatbelt while driving, publishing a study that claimed 25% of adults don’t restrain themselves safe while riding in the rear seat at a location near you right now.
 The report suggested that if at least half of the 803 unrestrained rear-seat passengers killed in traffic accidents in 2018 wore a seatbelt, they would have survived.
 And of the total number of people killed in crashes in 2015, roughly half were not wearing seatbelts.
-It is no wonder the law enforcement authorities are committed to targeting drivers and vehicle passengers who choose not to wear seatbelts.
+It is no wonder that law enforcement authorities are committed to targeting drivers and vehicle passengers who choose not to wear seatbelts.

 The NHTSA has mainly been credited with influencing public opinion over seatbelt usage with its Click It or Ticket law enforcement campaign, which was launched in North Carolina in 1993.
 The campaign went nationwide in 2003, and that year alone saw 508,000 tickets issued for seatbelt violations.
 Encouragingly, seat belt use grew by four percent that same year.
 So what are the laws, and what do they mean for drivers in the state of California?

-In a nutshell, California Vehicle Code Section 27315 states that any person 16 years or older must wear a seat belt when driving a vehicle; or riding as a passenger in a car.
+California Vehicle Code Section 27315 states that anyone 16 years or older must wear a seat belt when driving a vehicle or riding as a passenger.

 Here is the actual section: